nuuuwan/news_lk3_data/README.md

 *2024-04-02 13:33:00* · [`adaderanalk`](https://www.adaderana.lk/news/98370/gnanasara-theros-bail-application-rejected) · `en`

-The Colombo High Court on Tuesday (02) rejected the bail application filed by the General Secretary of ‘Bodu Bala Sena (BBS) General Secretary Ven.
-Galagodaaththe Gnanasara Thero, who was earlier sentenced to 4 years of rigorous imprisonment.
+The Colombo High Court on Tuesday (02) rejected the bail application filed by the General Secretary of Bodu Bala Sena (BBS) General Secretary Ven.
+Galagodaaththe Gnanasara Thero, who was recently handed a 4-year rigorous imprisonment.

-◼️
+High Court Judge Aditya Patabendige conveyed the decision when the bail application put forward by the defense attorneys requesting the court to release their client on bail was taken up before the court on Tuesday morning.

+On March 28, Judge Patabendige sentenced the BBS General Secretary to four years of rigorous imprisonment for the defamatory comments made against Islam in late 2016.

+Gnanasara Thero had been accused of making defamatory comments against Islam during a 2016 media briefing convened with respect to the Kuragala Buddhist monastery, causing damage to national and religious harmony.

+...

 [Data](articles/63ad0c6a.json)